-New figures.
-Finally.
-Already two years ago I did an analysis on how well prospective buyers can inform themselves visually about properties on the internet.
-The result was devastating: Barely 10 per cent of the offers contained acceptable real estate photographs.
-320 ads on Germany’s leading real estate sales portal Immobilienscout24 where used for this analysis, limited to my home market Berlin from a purchase price of EUR 750,000+, rental appartment houses excluded.
+Finally new figures.
+Already one year ago I did an analysis on how well prospective buyers can inform themselves visually about properties on the internet.
+But the result was devastating: Barely 10 per cent of the offers contained acceptable real estate photographs.
+320 ads on Germany’s leading real estate sales portal Immobilienscout24 where used for this analysis, limited to my home market Berlin at a purchase price of EUR 750,000+, rental appartment houses excluded.
 Certainly, in this high-end segment I had expected significantly better results.

 - usage of professional photographs slightly decreased (by 1 per cent)

 - doubled number of properties with well executed photographs but without a professional image style h

 - number of objects with unacceptably bad images decreased by 17 per cent.
 But wait, that’s no credit, because …

 - number of real estate offers without any or usable photos has increased more than sevenfold in return!